 • Site lighting located on the side of the residence facing the golf course is strongly discouraged.
-"Footlights" that are directed down and other down light fixtures that are mounted close to the ground with minimal light output are best suited for this side of the residence.
+"Footlights" that are directed down and other down light fixtures that are mounted close to the ground Design with minimal light output are best suited for this side of the residence.

 - Subtle, low-level lighting of landscape areas is encouraged.
 Landscape lighting, however, shall not intrude or produce a glare onto adjacent lots, lots across the street, or onto any public space.
 Landscape lighting must be directed downward onto vegetation or prominent site features, and may not be used to light walls or building elements.
-All lighting must be directed toward the interior of the lot upon which it is located. - Building mounted lighting must be directed downward away from adjacent lots, streets, and community open spaces, and may not be used to light walls or building elements for decorative purposes. - All exterior lighting must provide for significant shielding to ensure that light sources and lamps are not visible from neighboring property; no bare lamps will be permitted. - Recessed and soffit lighting in entries, above garage door bays, and on patios and covered balconies shall have a maximum wattage of 75 watts or the LED equivalent and the lamp must be recessed.
-Recessed lamps must also have a minimum 5' separation between fixtures.
-A garage door, stairwell, and main entry lights are the only lights permitted to be connected to a photocell. - Lights in exterior soffits and eaves are not allowed, as they are not appropriate in the development of hillsides.
+All lighting must be directed toward the interior of the lot upon which it is located. - Building mounted lighting must be directed downward away from adjacent lots, streets, and community open spaces, and may not be used to light walls or building elements for decorative purposes. - All exterior lighting must provide for significant shielding to ensure that light sources and lamps are not visible from neighboring property; no bare lamps will be permitted. - Recessed and soffit lighting in entries, above garage door bays, and on patios and covered balconies shall have a maximum wattage of 75 watts and the lamp must be recessed a minimum of 3" into the ceiling.
+Recessed lamps must also have a minimum 5' separation between fixtures. - Lights in exterior soffits and eaves are not allowed, as they are not appropriate in the development of hillsides.

-- Only incandescent lamps with a maximum wattage of 75 watts or the LED equivalent will be allowed for exterior lighting unless specific approval is received from the Design Review Committee.
+- Only incandescent lamps with a maximum wattage of 75 watts will be allowed for exterior lighting unless specific approval is received from the Design Review Committee.
 Low voltage lighting is recommended, since these fixtures are typically small and can be easily concealed within the vegetation.
-Colored lights will not be allowed for exterior lighting.
-Color changing lights may be permitted on a case-by-case basis by the DRC or HOA.
-Color changing lights must remain white and can only use the colored option as holiday lighting per the CC&Rs. - No lighting will be permitted in the Natural Areas or outside areas not enclosed by patio or building walls.
-Site lighting must be confined to areas enclosed by walls or be in the immediate vicinity of the main entrance or outdoor living spaces of the residence. - Tree lights are allowed, however, no chasing, twinkling or blinking lights are permitted.
-Bistro lighting may be permitted on a case-by-case basis. - Lights on motion detectors MUST be submitted to and approved by the Design Review Committee prior to purchase and installation.
+Colored lights will not be allowed for exterior lighting. - No lighting will be permitted in the Natural Areas or outside areas not enclosed by patio or building walls.
+Site lighting must be confined to areas enclosed by walls or be in the immediate vicinity of the main entrance or outdoor living spaces of the residence. - Tree lights are allowed, however, no chasing, twinkling or blinking lights are permitted. - Lights on motion detectors MUST be submitted to and approved by the Design Review Committee prior to purchase and installation.
 When permitted these lights will only be allowed to operate on a motion detector and stay lit for a maximum of 20 continuous minutes.
 Security lights of any type or locations must still meet the requirement of shielding the light sources, and the light sources may not be visible from neighboring property.
 Special care must be taken to avoid setting off the detector by the motion of vegetation and the movement of wildlife.
-These lights will not be allowed to operate for the purpose of general illumination.
+These lights will not be allowed to operate for the purpose of general illumination. - If problems occur with any exterior lighting, the HOA and/or Design Review Committee reserve the right to require such fixtures be disconnected.